 1. Ice skating

-Ice skating outdoors is a classic winter activity and there are some great places to do it in Chicago.
+Ice skating outdoors is a classic winter activity in Chicago and there are some great places to do it.
 The most iconic rink is the McCormick Tribune Ice Rink in Millennium Park where you can skate between the famous Cloud Gate sculpture (aka the Bean) and the skyline over Michigan Avenue.
 Just a block from there is Skating Ribbon in Maggie Daley Park, where you can ditch the rink format for a track.
 Either option offers free admission but charges $13-$15 for skate rentals if you don’t have your own.
 For something outside of the downtown area, check out the Winterland at Gallagher Way just outside of Wrigley Field.

 Chicago is just about as flat as a city can get so there aren’t too many places for epic sledding runs, but there are a few spots if you know where to go.
 The city’s biggest hill is located off the southeast corner of Soldier Field.
 It was created with the extra dirt from the remodel of the stadium.
 Its location and great views of the city make it a perfect place for sledding in Chicago, but it can get crowded.